Los Alamos National Laboratory Safety Basis Analyst in Los Alamos, New Mexico

 Must have proven technical knowledge of risk assessment methodologies, as well as experience in performing, applying and reviewing nuclear and non-nuclear Hazards analyses [HA’s] and Consequence Assessments

 Experience performing Unreviewed Safety Question Determinations, knowledge of applicable DOE Standards and DOE Orders, and experience in working with these Standards and Orders

 Experience managing risk assessment tasks and writing Safety Analysis Reports

 Education/Experience at lower level:

-Position requires a bachelor’s degree in Engineering or related Science [preference given to BS in nuclear, chemical or mechanical engineering] and a minimum of eight years of relevant experience; or, an equivalent combination of education and experience directly related to the occupation.
+This position requires a Bachelor’s Degree in Engineering or Science related field from an accredited institution; or, an equivalent combination of education and experience directly related to the occupation.

 Education/Experience at higher level: